orkhan-m/ethglobal-trifecta-proof-the-pump/proof-the-pump/README.md

    ```
    npm run dev
    ```
-4. Connect your wallet and generate a proof!
+4. Connect your wallet, create or join a pump, and generate proofs!

+## How It Works

+### Creating a Pump

+1. Connect your wallet
+2. Navigate to the "Create a Pump" tab
+3. Specify a name, description, and ETH threshold
+4. Create the pump - it will become available to all users

+### Participating in a Pump

+1. Connect your wallet
+2. Browse available pumps in the "Participate in Pumps" tab
+3. Select a pump you want to join
+4. Generate a zero-knowledge proof of your ETH balance
+5. Verify the proof on-chain without revealing your actual balance
+6. Once verified, you're added to the pump participants list

 ## How ZK Proofs Work in This Project

 1. User connects their wallet
 2. Frontend captures the ETH balance
-3. User specifies a threshold to prove their balance exceeds
+3. User selects a pump with a specific threshold
 4. A zero-knowledge proof is generated (proving ETH balance ≥ threshold)
 5. The proof can be verified on-chain without revealing the user's actual balance

 ## Future Enhancements

-- Integrate with actual token pump events
+- Integrate with actual token distribution mechanisms
 - Add support for multiple tokens and networks
 - Implement witness generation directly in the browser
 - Add proof persistence in a database
+- Support token gating features based on proof verification